bogonissATWIT/NP-Game-Project/README.md

 ## Description

-The goal of this project is to create a fully functional game of Tic-Tac-Toe that users can play (remotely and locally) over a TCP connection.
+The goal of this project is to create a fully functional game of Tic-Tac-Toe that users can play over a TCP connection.
 The user will need to simply run the Java Client code.
 The Client code will then connect to a host servers IP address and port.
 The server will then handle the game functionalities and features, with the client sending their inputs back to the server when requested.

 ## Deliverables

-At the end of the semester, we plan to deliver a fully functional game of Tic-Tac-Toe with unique features such as custom names, custom player lobby descriptions, and more.
+At the end of the semester, we plan to deliver a fully functional game of Tic-Tac-Toe with unique features such as custom names, custom lobby names, and more.

 ## Features

-1. User can enter their name
+1. User can enter their name.
-2. User can choose a lobby to play in
+2. Users can choose to either create a new lobby, or join an existing lobby (newly created lobbies will have custom names set by the user).
+3. If the user chooses to join an existing lobby, they will be presented with a list of available lobbies.
-3. Users will alternate turns sending an input
+4. Users will alternate turns sending an input (move).
-4. The board will print out for both users whenever a turn has ended
+5. The board will print out for both users whenever a turn has ended.
-5. Once a game concludes, the server will announce a winner to both users ...
+6. Once a game concludes, the server will announce a winner to both users.
+...

+## Demo video

+Coming soon!

 ## Team members